 Here we have further evidence, as it were, that motherhood brings about in the hen a change in physical body.
 What is more significant to this chapter, however, is the structure that the Rochester Bestiary demonstrates: a claim is made about the animal, subsequently a corresponding piece of biblical scripture is then quoted which cements a parallel and connection between the animal and the biblical subject (in this case Christ); this in turn elucidates the animal’s perceived nature.
 While this pattern is immediately evident in the bestiaries, Joyce’s work is far more subtle; the hen in the Wake performs an action or we are given more information about her before we are then presented with accompanying references to Vico’s The New Science and his theory on the development of language.
 Before I discuss this, I would like to highlight various other instances in which Joyce alludes to Vico’s philosophy.

 Paragraph 112.9-27 starts with a list of achievements, made by birds, which correspond to three of Vico’s requirements for humanity: ‘Lead, kindly fowl!
 They always did: ask the ages.
 What bird has done yesterday man may do next year, be it fly, be it moult, be it agreement in the nest.’
 (112.9-11).
 The latter two qualities clearly correspond to Vico’s conditions of cleanliness and marriage, or the establishment of a family unit.
-The first, ‘flight’, may refer to religion as birds are often associated with divinity because of their closeness to the heavens.
+The first, ‘flight’, may refer to religion, as birds are often associated with divinity because of their closeness to the heavens.
 The presence of the word ‘nest’ also suggests a fixed abode, implying that birds meet Vico’s fourth prerequisite to be human: a cessation of wandering.
 Before I discuss the remaining condition of humanity (language) I would like to briefly comment on the gender implications of this quotation and the paragraph it introduces.